Terms of Use

 ALI: What made people uncomfortable about it?

-HAMMAD: Gender violence makes people uncomfortable.
-Talking about it makes people uncomfortable.
+people uncomfortable.
 Sitting in it -- and I think it's a strong poem, on top of everything else.
 I felt like -- I didn't know who was in that audience, but I knew that I was being presented with an audience that was important and media making, and I felt -- in that moment -- that all I had to give from my heart, the realest piece I had and the strongest piece I had, was this piece.
-And it was never -- like, this piece was too long to read at a regular reading --
+And it was never -- like, this piece was too long to read at a regular reading --ALI: What was -- [laughter] what was the title?

-HAMMAD: It's called "Before You Touch."
-And I love it.
-And Stan Nathan, the director of Def Poetry, was in that audience, after hours of sitting through mad poems, and he got up and gave me a standing ovation, 'cause he has daughters.
+director of Def Poetry, was in that audience, after hours of sitting through mad poems, and he got up and gave me a standing ovation, 'cause he has daughters.
 68:00And I stayed on his mind.
 They went to book all the poets; they contacted me and asked for a VHS of me reading my poems, and I responded with, "I don't do that.
 I have two books available; you can read them.
 I could send you a couple of new poems by fax."
 So they didn't book me.
 They booked three days at The Supper Club for September 2001.
 They were in pre-production when September 11th, 2001, happened.
 They canceled production.
-One week later, I finish my poem, and I was -- there was Internet. [laughter] There was Yahoo --
+One week later, I finish my poem, and I was -- there was Internet. [laughter] There was Yahoo --ALI: And, this -- when you say you finished the poem --

 HAMMAD: I finished writing my poem.